-Jacksonville shooting: Several dead at Dollar General store in Florida
+Jacksonville shooting: Racist gunman kills three black people in Florida store

 - Published

-A gunman killed several people in Jacksonville, Florida, before being shot dead by police, local media say.
+A gunman killed three black people in a racially motivated attack then killed himself in Jacksonville, Florida, the city's sheriff said.

-The unidentified man opened fire and barricaded himself in a Dollar store, triggering a standoff with officers.
+The man, described as white and in his early 20s, entered a Dollar General store and opened fire, triggering a standoff with police.

+Sheriff T K Waters said two men and a woman were killed by the gunman, who wore body armour and left manifestos.

+Mayor Donna Deegan said it was a "hate-filled crime" driven by racist hatred.

 Jacksonville Mayor Donna Deegan told local TV channel WJXT: "One shooting is too much but these mass shootings are really hard to take."